Sleep Experts Say Bay Area Leap To Daylight Saving Time Not Healthy

 “It takes them about two weeks to get used to it,” he said.

 Tim Eriksen owns the Clock Maker Clock Restoration shop in Novato.
-He understands time like no other, precision is the name of the game.MORE NEWS: Lawmakers, Community Leaders to Rally in San Jose Saturday Against Anti-Asian Violence
+He understands time like no other, precision is the name of the game.MORE NEWS: Suspect In San Francisco Uber Assault Held On Identity Theft Charges In Las Vegas

 “I make more money because people screw up their clocks at Day Light Saving Time,” he said.